 At economicsense we believe that economics and finance doesn’t have to be full of jargon.
 We believe that the key concepts but also the latest academic and policy advancements can be presented simply and concisely so that you can make the most of what economics has to offer to address the tasks you face.

-Catherine Connolly is the founder of economicsense, a specialist economics training provider.
+Catherine Connolly is the founder of economicsense, a specialist economics training provider and consultancy.
 Catherine is also on the Council of the Society of Professional Economists, and teaches policy economics at Leeds University.

-Prior to setting up economicsense, Catherine was in the British Civil Service where she was a member of the Government Economic Service and the Senior Civil Service.
-She worked at HM Treasury, the Department for Environment, Food and Rural Affairs (Defra), and at the former Department of Trade and Industry (DTI).
-She has also worked for Deutsche Bank in Frankfurt, the New Zealand Treasury and the Reserve Bank of New Zealand.
-In these roles Catherine worked on a wide range of economic topics covering macroeconomic forecasting, globalisation, monetary policy and cost-benefit analysis, the latter including working on the 2018 edition of HM Treasury’s Green Book.
+Prior to setting up economicsense, Catherine was a Senior Civil Servant in the British Civil Service – working among others at HM Treasury and the Department for Environment, Food and Rural Affairs – and a member of the Government Economic Service.
+She has also worked for Deutsche Bank Research in Frankfurt, the New Zealand Treasury and the Reserve Bank of New Zealand.
+In these different roles Catherine worked on a wide range of economic topics including macroeconomic forecasting, monetary policy and balance of payments, cost-benefit analysis, innovation and the economics of biodiversity and marine conservation.